huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

  {{% /fragment %}}

 - - -

-##  STATE THE FUNCTION OF THE BRAIN.
+## WHAT'S THE FUNCTION OF THE BRAIN?

 {{% fragment %}}